hjisaac/recommender-system/README.md

 │   └── als/          # Checkpoints for the ALS algorithm specifically.
 │       ├── 1000000   # Checkpoint for ALS with 1 million interactions as limit of lines to load.
 │       └── 100000000 # Checkpoint for ALS with 100 million interactions as limit of lines to load.
-├── figures/          # Contains visualizations or figures generated during the project.
+├── figures/          # Contains visualizations or figures generated during the project (for analysis and results...).
 └── logs/             # Logging files generated during training or testing.

-datasets/             #  datasets/             # Documentation about the datasets used for training and evaluation of the recommender system.
+datasets/             # Documentation about the datasets used for training and evaluation of the recommender system.

 docs/                 # Documentation for the project, including detailed explanations and guidelines.